CaratacusPotts/Matrix-Sequencer/README.md

 **Stand Alone Midi Sequencer**, for immediate visual interaction with hardware synthesizers

 ## What
-Low cost Midi sequencer.
+Midi sequencer designed to be easy to modify for beginners, and low cost to make.

 Operates in:
 - Loop Mode
 - Song Mode
-- Conductor
+- Conductor Mode

 ### Basic Functions:
 - Start/Stop: Play using internal clock or external midi clock